nabenabe0928/hpo_basement/README.md

 ```
 from optimizer.base_optimizer import BaseOptimizer
-import utils

 class OptName(BaseOptimizer):
     def __init__(self,
                  hp_utils,  # hyperparameter utility object
                  n_parallels=1,  # the number of parallel computer resourses
                  n_init=10,  # the number of initial sampling
                  n_experiments=0,  # the index of experiments.
 Used only to specify the path of log files.
                  max_evals=100,  # the number of maximum evaluations in an experiment
+                 restart=True,  # Whether restarting the previous experiment or not.
+If False, removes the previous log files.
                  **kwargs
                  ):